AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/B-L475E-IOT01A.md

 To get the latest binaries, navigate to [Anjay-zephyr-client](https://github.com/AVSystem/Anjay-zephyr-client/releases).

-In this case we are going to use the demo_B-L475E-IOT01A1_merged.bin file which after downloaded must be added to B-L475E-IOT01A board folder.
+In this case we are going to use the demo_B-L475E-IOT01A1_merged.bin file which after being downloaded must be added to B-L475E-IOT01A board folder.